 Great job!
 Your efforts make a difference!

-The combination of these programs increased the residential diversion rate from 32% to 44% by the end of 2016.
+The combination of these programs increased the residential diversion rate from 33% in 2009 to 44% in 2018.
 Your participation has made a significant difference.

 The drought in 2016 impacted the amounts of organics available to divert.